 “The body language from Lloyd is very interesting in this.
 He’s clearly not comfortable about what’s been said.
 Reading between the lines of what has been said, it sounds like they were running out of time and money to make the movie, so needed an excuse to get more time and money.
 It also sounds like THEY made the movie too serious…perhaps too dark, and because they didn’t have time or money to finish it right, they realised the only way to get the movie done was to reshoot a load of scenes with a more comedic vibe.
 The only way to get permission from the studio was to say Eric Stoltz wasn’t working in the role.”

 For those who don’t know which lines to read between, the budget had been cut in the pre-production stage.
 Officially, it meant that they had to change the finale.
-However, another anecdote revealed that Eric’s final (seventh) week resulted in the producers saving money by not filming any of his close-up shots despite the fact that they supposedly wanted to fire him after the previous week.
-On July 9 of 1985, The Philadelphia Inquirer reported that a rumor had been floating around about Stoltz being a scapegoat because several key shots were bungled early in the shooting.
+However, another anecdote revealed that Eric’s final (seventh) week resulted in the producers cutting costs by not filming any of his close-up shots despite the fact that they supposedly wanted to fire him after the previous week.
+On July 9 of 1985, The Philadelphia Inquirer reported that a rumor had been floating around about Stoltz being a scapegoat because several key shots were bungled early on in the shooting.
 I, myself, have a theory about what was going on financially.
 The basis of my theory is Crispin Glover claiming that the last scene which he had filmed with Eric was when Marty McFly sees his new family in 1985.
 This is fascinating since there weren’t any stills of this in the visual history book.

-Going by the various photos and accounts of what people have said about filmed scenes, it seems like that the prom scene wasn’t filmed because it wasn’t a priority.
+Going by the accounts of what people have said about filmed scenes, it seems like that prom scene wasn’t filmed because the number of extras would make it too costly.
 One of the black musicians (Granville Young) has a widow who told me that her husband didn’t film the scene with Stoltz, yet Joel Silver claimed that Stoltz was fired after BTTF was entirely filmed.
 In an interview with Robert Rodriguez for a talk show called The Director’s Chair, Zemeckis told him that they were already getting prepared to change the fifties sets to the eighties sets before they thought about firing Eric.
 What corroborates this is that Thomas F. Wilson claimed that the film was nearly done.
-Finally, a man who worked in the special effects department had described the status of the Stoltz shoot as “basically completed.”

-When a person says basically completed, it means that it’s not really completed but you can just about wing it.
+Finally, a man in the SFX department had described the status of the Stoltz shoot as “basically” completed.
+This term generally means that it’s not really completed but you can just about wing it.

-For example, the original Star Wars movie and Raiders of the Lost Ark.
-Steven Spielberg had to scrap a few action scenes from the screenplay due to financial constraints.
+For example, Raiders of the Lost Ark.
+Steven Spielberg had to scrap a few action scenes from the script due to financial constraints.
 The consolation was that they could be used for the sequel.
 In the case of BTTF, Crispin told IGN that the script was constantly being rewritten during filming.
 One example is that the skateboard chase was originally going to end with Biff’s car being hit by a train.
-It would appear that the only way for it to be completed in its then-current form would be to have Marty already succeed in being a matchmaker after seeing George punch Biff and reunite with Lorraine.
-This would mean that a financial restriction might have forced Rob Zemeckis to rewrite the scene so that Marty pulls out his photo and sees that his siblings are completely visible.
+It would appear that the only way for BTTF to be finished in its then-current form would be to have Marty succeed in being a matchmaker after seeing George punch Biff and reunite with Lorraine.
+This would mean that a financial restriction might have forced Rob Zemeckis to rewrite the prom night scene so that Marty pulls out his photo and sees that his siblings are completely visible.
 This would explain why Courtney Gains was surprised about still being on their payroll.

-This would explain an anecdote in Tom Wilson’s 2012 autobiography (The Masked Man) about how, during the final week, he had seen Zemeckis take Eric aside in between takes so that they could have long discussions.
+This also explains an anecdote in Tom Wilson’s 2012 autobiography (The Masked Man) about how, during the final week, he had seen Zemeckis take Eric aside in between takes so that they could have long discussions.
 Getting fired requires one long chat, but saving money requires many of them.
 The other two times that Zemeckis had bitten off more than he could chew with either time or money were Who Framed Roger Rabbit (1988) and Forrest Gump (1994).
-The former was always in danger of being cancelled because he kept on missing the deadlines (imagine how Chris Lloyd must have felt about history repeating itself).
+The former was always in danger of being cancelled because he kept on missing the deadline (imagine how Chris Lloyd must have felt about history repeating itself).
 The latter was a worse situation because he ran out of money, and needed Tom Hanks to be his piggy bank.
 The below photos are from the première of the animated Beauty and the Beast in November 10, 1991.

-Speaking of which, I asked Jeffrey Weissman if Eric Stoltz (who he has met) ever told him about how he could have been funny if Zemeckis had actually put him in that direction.
+Speaking of which, I asked Jeffrey Weissman if Eric (who he has met) ever told him about how he could have been funny if Zemeckis had actually put him in that direction.
 I should note that he was referring to Ally Sheedy when he said: “No. I only spoke once with Eric about him living with Ally when we were both testing for the lead in War Games (I couldn’t understand why she was not connecting to me and watching him during my test).
 Bob Z usually didn’t give a lot of direction.
 He casts capable talent and then trusts them to do their thing.
 It’s too bad if he didn’t communicate that it needed more comedy.”